 Ironworkers enable our most awe-inspiring buildings to scrape the skies.
 Unsurprisingly, though, working at such great heights also creates the terrible risk that one can suffer an equally great fall.

-In 2016, one 30-year veteran Ironworking union member of who fell 40 feet to his death while building a Logan Airport garage last year, was reportedly the second ironworker to die from injuries sustained on that job-site.
+In 2016, one 30-year veteran Ironworking union member who fell 40 feet to his death while building a Logan Airport garage last year, was reportedly the second ironworker to die from injuries sustained on that job site.
 One year earlier, a 24-year-old ironworker (Local 433) from a Pasadena office building.
 This year, Walter Lenkowski III, a fourth-generation ironworker (Local 399) fell nearly 140 feet from a rail bridge.
 According to the most recent news, this last fall is, reportedly, under investigation.

-Where employers failed to provide safety harnesses, provided the wrong type of harnesses or safety equipment, or advised improper and unsafe protocols for tying off or onsite safety, they are liable for the injuries which workers sustain as a result.
+Where employers failed to provide safety harnesses, provided the wrong type of harnesses or safety equipment, or advised improper and unsafe protocols for tying off or onsite safety, they are liable for the injuries that workers sustain as a result.
 In addition to being responsible for medical bills and disability resulting from such catastrophic falls, an employer may also be responsible for pain, suffering, and lost wages.